Logo image

 Nursing and artificial intelligence in the Republic of Korea: a cross-country descriptive analysis

-EunJeong Cheon and Hee Rin Lee
+EunJeong Cheon Hee Rin Lee

 ILO working paper, 168, ILO